celenityy/adguard-safari-settings-ios/README.md

 My recommendations for the ultimate configuration of AdGuard on Safari on iOS :)

 **NOTE:** This is specifically tailored for AdGuard on Safari on iOS.
-For Safari on macOS, see [here](https://codeberg.org/Magnesium1062/adguard-safari-settings-macos).
+For Safari on macOS, see [here](https://codeberg.org/Magnesium1062/adguard-safari-settings-macos), & for AdGuard's extension on other platforms, see [here](https://codeberg.org/Magnesium1062/adguard-extension-settings).

 **Make sure to set the following under Safari's settings to ensure AdGuard can work at full capacity:**